 Getting Used to the Foot Pedal

-This was my first time in YEARS using a foot pedal, so it took some definite adjustment for this girl who has been spoiled by computerized sewing machines.
+The foot pedal took some adjustment for this girl whose computerized sewing machines have spoiled her.
 I had a hard time mastering “very slow,” but I eventually got the hang of it.

 The foot pedal is also not very heavy and kept on moving around the floor while hanging from the cord.
-I really expected it to have more weight to it.
 I fixed this problem by making my own non-slip sewing foot pedal mat.

-For your computerized sewing machine lovers, there’s a computerized Brother ST150HDH heavy-duty sewing machine that offers Brother’s computerized features.
+For your computerized sewing machine lovers, the computerized Brother ST150HDH heavy-duty sewing machine offers Brother’s computerized features.
 Fast-drop, quickset bobbin, and computerized sewing, meaning foot free.
-Just something to consider if you have a little higher budget and want more features.

 How fast is 1100 stitches per minute?

-Luckily, the metal frame and heavier weight of the sewing machine keep it from bouncing around all over as it sews.
+Luckily, the metal frame and heavier weight of the sewing machine keep it from bouncing around as it sews.

 - Lightning fast